Protocentral/protocentral_sensything/docs/index.md

 **Note**: On the right hand corner there is a battery indicator, this detects the level of charge in the Sensything device.

+Follow the link above on how to set up the Arduino IDE for Sensything.

 # License Information